-The Myers-Briggs Personality Test, also known as the Myers-Briggs Type Indicator (MBTI), is a self-report questionnaire designed to identify an individual’s personality type, strengths, and preferences.
+The Myers-Briggs Personality Test, or the Myers-Briggs Type Indicator (MBTI), is a self-report questionnaire designed to identify an individual’s personality type, strengths, and preferences.

 The test is based on the typological theory proposed by Carl Gustav Jung, which was later developed and expanded by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.